zed-industries/extensions/AUTHORING_EXTENSIONS.md

 ## Testing your extension locally

-To test your extension locally, you can open up the extensions view with the `zed: extensions` command and then click on the `Add Dev Extension` button.
+To test your extension locally, you can open up the extensions view with the `zed: extensions` command and then click on the `Install Dev Extension` button.

 This will open a file dialog where you can locate and select the directory in which your extension resides.